jya0/jya0/README.md

 # Jinxiu Yao

-**`Software Developer Student @42 Abu Dhabi`**
+**`Software Developer Who Came From @42 Abu Dhabi`**

-A collaborative challenger who is eager to deliver software products of maximised quality.
-Able to lead and be led to devise innovative projects with disruptive IT tools to outpace competition.
+A person eager to deliver software that solve a problem with good quality.
+Able to work in multi hat wearing teams to devise innovative solutions with disruptive IT tools.

-My current favourite quote is "Stay Hungry.
+My favourite quote is "Stay Hungry.
 Stay Foolish" by Steve Jobs.

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->